 Annals of Neurosciences adheres to the SAGE Vancouver reference style.
 View the SAGE Vancouver guidelines to ensure your manuscript conforms to this reference style.

 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using SAGE Language Services.
 Visit http://sagemiles.com/ on our Journal Author Gateway for further information.

-Annals of Neurosciences will be hosted on SAGE Track SAGE, a web based online submission and peer review system, which is currently under processing.
-Until then, please submit your manuscript to Editor-in-Chief at email@example.com
+Annals of Neurosciences is hosted on SAGE Track SAGE; a web based online submission and peer review system.
+Please visit https://peerreview.sagepub.com/aon to login and submit your article online